 Are you homeless or at risk of homelessness as a result of a Section 21 Notice?

-Serving a Section 21 Notice is the most common way for a private landlord to begin possession of their property.
-Your landlord doesn't need a reason to end your tenancy through a Section 21 Notice.
+Serving a Section 21 / Form 6a Notice is the most common way for a private landlord to begin possession of their property.
+Your landlord doesn't need a reason to end your tenancy through a Section 21/Form 6a Notice.

-Your landlord must ensure that they follow the correct procedures to evict you through a Section 21 Notice, including:
+Your landlord must ensure that they follow the correct procedures to evict you through a Section 21/Form 6a Notice, including:

 Serving notice after the first 4 months of the tenancy

-Ensuring they have provided you with prescribed legal requirments & documents (enegry performance certificate, gas safety certificate, 'How to Rent' guide, and details of how your deposit has been protected)
+Ensuring they have provided you with prescribed legal requirments & documents (energy performance certificate, gas safety certificate, 'How to Rent' guide, and details of how your deposit has been protected)

 If your landlord has served you with a Section 21 Notice, you should make contact with the Housing Options Team as soon as possible to consider your future housing options.

 The Housing Options Team may be able to help you to prevent your homelessness in various ways, including: